-On the other hand, if you operate within a local area code or if your company has only a few regional divisions, getting one or several local virtual phone numbers might be a better option than a national freephone.
+On the other hand, if you operate within a local area code or if your company has only a few regional divisions, getting one or several local business phone numbers might be a better option than a national freephone.
 Modern virtual phone systems support multiple phone numbers connected to a single system, thus creating a unified communication environment for consistency and efficient management.

 Why is a local presence better?
 It’s all about customer perception.

 2. Customer perception

 People consider a toll-free number to be a sign of a large company operating on a (inter)national scale.
 For some entrepreneurs, projecting this kind of image may be a clever marketing move, whereas others risk losing a portion of local clientele.
 An 800 number implies that a company is situated somewhere far away even if the office is right next door.
 There is also the possibility that a first-time caller may think that his call will be directed to a huge corporate (or even worse ― outsourced) call center.
 Why is that a problem?
 Some of them are especially notorious for total lack of competence and long response times.
 That’s exactly what a caller might think when he sees your toll-free virtual phone number.
 Even more so, if your marketing campaigns emphasize a “serious global business” image.